RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

           2. If ReLU does not work, go with Leaky ReLU
           3. If above does not work, go with PReLU, Maxout
           4. Swish should be used for deep networks
-          5. Sigmoid is used when we need multiple c outputs per neuron
+          5. Sigmoid is used when we need multiple class outputs per neuron

 ### Convolutional Neural Network (CNN)

 1. Inspired by the biology of visual cortex
 2. Deals with understanding how the brain processes images from our retina
 3. CNN is used when we do not know features.
-CNN can sccan the data and locate the features to train.
+CNN can scan the data and locate the features to train.
 This is known as **feature location invariant**
 4. Convolution = breaking a piece into little chunks
 5. Used for -
    1. Finding features in images
    2. Image Processing and Image classification
    3. Sentence classification
    4. Machine translation
-   5. Sentimment analysis
+   5. Sentiment analysis
 6. Consists of -
    1. subsampling - local receptive fields (square shaped) are the the group of neurons that only respond to a part of what our eyes see
    2. convolution - breaking whole picture into small parts, overlapping each other to cover entire picture
-   3. While dealing whith colored images, multiply everything by 3 for red, green, blue
+   3. While dealing with colored images, multiply everything by 3 for red, green, blue
 7. So CNN means - breaking data into smaller parts, assembling them according to shapes, size, etc, analyzing them, detecting patterns.
-8. CNN with KEras and Tensorflow
+8. CNN with Keras and Tensorflow
    1. Source data must of appropriate dimensions - length x width x color channels
    2. Conv Layer -> Conv1D - textual data, Conv2D - image data, Conv3D - 3d volumetric data
-   3. Maxpooling Layer -> - as cnn is very compute intensive, we need to downsie our data by getting only the maximum value in 1 block/convlution
+   3. Maxpooling Layer -> - as cnn is very compute intensive, we need to downsize our data by getting only the maximum value in 1 block/convolution
    4. Flatten Layer -> At one point in our nn, we will have to pass our data in 1D to the neurons or perceptrons.
 This is done by this layer
    5. Typical algo we follow ->
       1. Conv2D